Schiiss/blog/_posts/2025-08-17-the-art-of-keeping-things-simple-automated-testing.md

 - **Keep tests fast and independent.** If a test takes more than a few seconds, we ask if it’s really a unit test or if it belongs somewhere else.
 - **Mock external stuff.** Databases, APIs, file systems.
 If it’s not your code, mock it.
-- **Use tiny, fake data.** Real data is messy and slow.
-Mock data keeps tests quick and predictable.
+- **Use tiny, fake data.** You need to mock your test data, keep it as small as necessary so the tests are quick and predictable.
+- [**Test driven development**](https://microsoft.github.io/code-with-engineering-playbook/automated-testing/unit-testing/tdd-example/).
+In some cases it's easier to write the unit test code as you develop the code.
 - **Focus on what matters.** We try to test behavior and outputs, not every line of code.
 If a test breaks every time we refactor, it’s probably not helping.
 - **Make tests readable.** If someone can’t tell what a test is doing very quickly, it’s too complicated.
 - **Automate in CI/CD.** We run a subset of tests on every commit and another subset on PR's, but also make sure devs can run them 'locally' without a DevOps skillset.